 Pacific Salmon: A Quick Review

 Like many people, I love eating salmon, and I was surprised to learn that many populations of several salmon species are listed as threatened, endangered, or are even extinct from their native ranges along the West Coast.
-This is mostly due to overfishing during the 19th and 20th centuries, but salmon are also impacted by pollution, warming temperatures, and dams that block key freshwater habitat.
+Salmon have been negatively impacted by human activities since the 19th century, including freshwater habitat loss and destruction, overfishing, pollution, warming temperatures due to climate change, and dams that block key freshwater habitat.

 All salmon spawn in freshwater and are “anadromous”.
 This means that to complete their life cycle, juvenile salmon must migrate out to the ocean and return as adults to reproduce in the river where they were born.
 Because of their strategy of “homing”, a population of salmon will continuously return to the same stream, creating genetically distinct groups that can be listed as threatened or endangered under the Endangered Species Act.
 This makes restoration of key spawning grounds crucial, as salmon need to be able to return to their birthplace to complete their life cycle and produce offspring.
 Scientists can track populations of salmon that always return to the same stream and try to figure out why that particular group within the species might be struggling.